Do you want to become a New Zealand Citizen?

 Permanent Residence in New Zealand

-There are a number of visa policies you can choose from when applying for your permanent resident visa.
+There are several different visa policies you can choose from when applying for your permanent resident visa.

 Citizenship in New Zealand